SIE Exam Difficulty

 Recommendations for passing the SIE Exam

-When putting together a study plan for the SIE Exam, we recommend the following:
+When putting together a study plan that is appropriate for the SIE Exam difficulty level, we recommend the following:

 - Review the FINRA Content outline